 There are a few things to bear in mind before you spend your money, however.
 And perhaps the most important is that these bikes are typically not pure race bikes.

 Although they look like race bikes and are perfectly capable of being raced, most lack the more extreme touches of the machines that are uncompromisingly geared towards competition.

 Instead, a sub-£1K bike is intended as a beginner’s tool, a bike to introduce new riders to road cycling.

 What does that mean, exactly?

-Well, for a start the bikes’ frames will often have more relaxed geometry — they’ll have a shorter reach so you won’t be stretched so far forwards, and thanks to a longer head tube and more elevated bars, a higher front-end so you won’t be so low.
+Well, for a start the bikes’ frames will often have more relaxed geometry compared to more aggressive bikes designed for racing — they’ll have a shorter reach so you won’t be stretched so far forwards, and thanks to a longer head tube and more elevated handlebars, a higher front-end so you won’t be so low.